AJV009/risk-package-detection/README.md

 # Threat Detection and Unattended Baggage Detection with Associated Person Tracking
-__YOLOv8s + OpenVINO + DeepSORT__
+__YOLOv8s + OpenVINO + DeepSORT__: A demo of threat detection and unattended baggage tracking.

-This is a demo of threat detection and unattended baggage tracking using YOLOv4s and DeepSORT.
-The model is trained on [COCO](https://cocodataset.org/#home) dataset and the weights are converted to OpenVINO format.
+A [YOLOv8s](https://docs.ultralytics.com/tasks/detect/) is trained on [COCO](https://cocodataset.org) dataset and the weights are converted to OpenVINO format.
 The model is then used to detect threats and unattended baggage in a video stream.
 The detections are then tracked using DeepSORT.

 ## Features
 - **Threat Detection**: Identifies potential threats such as `knife` and `scissor` classes.